Causal Mediation in Natural Experiments: CM in the Oregon Health Insurance Experiment

 Initial results with unadjusted CM estimates suggest almost no mediating role for healthcare usage; the unadjusted estimates of the AIE are close to zero for both outcomes, contradicting intuitive suggestive evidence.
-These estimates remained robust when controlling for serious health conditions, such as kidney disease or diabetes, thus reinforcing the initially surprising conclusion.
-However, applying my CF methods reveals a much larger, positive AIE, restoring the mediating role of healthcare usage in line with suggestive intuition.
-This is because a correlational estimate of health and well-being gains to healthcare visits are practically zero, while the IV estimates restore positive gains and the CF methods pick this up in a larger AIE estimate.
-These numbers are reported in \autoref{tab:cm-oregon}, where panel A shows the CM effects with the binary outcome of self-reported good overall health, and panel B the binary outcome of self-reported overall happiness.
+These estimates control for diagnosis of serious health conditions (before the wait-list lottery), such as kidney disease or diabetes.
+However, this approach would not be considering possible unobserved confounding coming from underlying health conditions.
+My MTE-based approach attempts to model this unobserved confounding, and applying them to these data reveals a much larger, positive AIE, restoring the mediating mechanism of healthcare usage in line with suggestive intuition.
+This is because a correlational estimate of health and well-being gains to healthcare visits are practically zero, while the IV estimates restore positive gains and the MTE-based methods pick this up with a larger AIE estimate.
+These numbers are reported in \autoref{tab:cm-oregon}, where panel A shows the CM effects with the binary outcome of subjective health, and panel B the binary outcome of subjective well-being.

 This reversal in conclusions highlights the importance of correcting for negative selection into healthcare usage.
-Conventional approaches fail to account for the fact that individuals with poorer underlying health tend to visit healthcare providers more frequently, generating negative selection bias that obscures the true positive AIE.
-By explicitly adjusting for this bias using CF methods, I isolate a credible positive indirect effect of healthcare usage on self-reported health and happiness.
+A conventional approach to CM fails to account for the fact that individuals with poorer underlying health tend to visit healthcare providers more frequently, generating negative selection bias that obscures the true positive AIE, and clouds inference on the mediator mechanism.
+By explicitly adjusting for this bias using the MTE approach, I isolate a credible positive indirect effect of healthcare usage on subjective health and well-being.